About Beverley, the educating parent...

 Over the years I've created a few different websites celebrating the different aspects of our family life.
 More recently I've been able to add my offspring's websites as they venture out into the world, creating niches for their talents and abilities.

 As a home education activist for 30+ years it sometimes feels like I've "been there done that" many times over.
 When my youngest was about 8 or 9 he pleaded with me to get off the phone and to spend some time educating him rather than talking endlessly about education to other parents!
 At about the same time the internet really started to take off and I joined and then started some online support groups.
 Cyberspace is where I thrive and live, mainly because I love writing, it's what I do...
 You'll find me there on my support groups every day.
 If you email me and ask me a question I'll ask you to join my group, so I can share the answer with hundreds of other parents and we can learn together from each other.

-I've spoken at and participated in a few (25!) workshops, seminars and conferences, beginning in 1995 with the most recent one in 2015.
+I've spoken at and participated in a few (25!) workshops, seminars and conferences, beginning in 1995 with the most recent one in 2017.
 We attended our first ever homeschool camp in 1990 and the next year organised one in South Australia.
-I'm happy to say we've been to dozens of home educating camps, the last one a few weeks ago.
-They're absolutely fantastic at building our confidence as educating parents and the kids love them.
+I'm happy to say we've been to dozens of home educating camps, only nowadays it is with the kids who are home educating their kids.
+Home education camps are absolutely fantastic at building our confidence as educating parents and the kids love them.